 about Tracy Grammer

-Tracy Grammer has performed in solo, duo, trio, and band configurations on coffeehouse, theater, and festival stages since 1997.
-With pristine fingerstyle guitar, percussive strums, dynamic vocals, and incantatory narratives, Tracy delivers a polished, personal show notable for its melodies, meaningful content, and comfortable, authentic delivery.
-It's often the case at the end of the show that audiences can't decide which they loved better -- the songs, or the stories behind them.
+Tracy Grammer is one of the most beloved acts in contemporary folk music.
+Called "one of the finest pure musicians anywhere in folkdom," (Boston Globe), she has performed in solo, duo, trio, and band configurations on coffeehouse, theater, and festival stages since 1997.
+With pristine fingerstyle guitar, percussive strums, dynamic vocals, and incantatory narratives, Tracy delivers a polished, personal show notable for its melodies, meaningful content, and engaging, authentic delivery.
+It's often the case at the end of the show that audiences can't decide which moved them more -- the songs, or the stories behind them.

 PROMOTERS & FANS SPEAK OUT: